 4. To decorate your slippers, you can use ribbon to make bows or wool to make pom-poms...

-You can also decide to do embroidery.
-In short, everything is possible with a little creativity!
+You can also choose to create embroidery.
+In short, anything is possible with a bit of creativity!

 The sewing steps

 Cut the soles from the bulgomme.
-Be careful to cut one right foot and one left foot.
+Be careful to cut a right foot and a left foot.
 Then repeat the operation on the fabric of your choice.

 Glue the two layers of fabric.
-To do this, place the wrong side of your fabric on the smooth side of the bulgomme and stitch the sole edges at 0.5cm, lengthening the stitch.
-For sewing the bulgomme you can use a standard needle No. 80 or No. 90.
-If you have a double feed foot, this can also be useful.
+To do this, place the wrong side of your fabric on the smooth side of the bulgomme and stitch around the sole at 0.5 cm, lengthening the stitch.
+For sewing the bulgomme, you can use a standard needle size 80 or 90.
+If you have a walking foot, that can also be helpful.

-Cut two slipper tops (again be careful to have a right foot and a left foot).
-Close the edge of the slipper top by pinning the back of the slipper right sides together.
+Cut two slipper uppers (again, be careful to have a right foot and a left foot).
+Close the edge of the slipper upper by pinning right sides together at the back of the slipper.
 Stitch the back of the slipper with a zigzag stitch.
 You can also assemble this part with a 4-thread overlocker.

 Start placing and sewing the pre-folded bias tape at the middle back (let it extend a few millimeters).
 Begin sewing with a zigzag stitch to hold the bias tape well.
-Then continue sewing while gradually placing the pre-folded bias tape on the fabric.
-It is necessary to apply tension by stretching the bias tape and carefully flattening it.
+Then continue sewing, gradually placing the pre-folded bias tape on the fabric.
+It’s necessary to apply tension by stretching the bias tape and carefully flattening it.

-To finish, make a straight securing stitch to firmly secure the overlap.
+To finish, sew a straight securing stitch to firmly secure the overlap.

-To finish the back of the slipper, place an open pre-folded bias tape strip on either side of the slipper.
-Pin the strip leaving 1cm protruding on top, this will create a small allowance to slip the slipper on.
+To finish the back of the slipper, place an open pre-folded bias strip on each side of the slipper.
+Pin the strip leaving 1cm extending on top; this will create a small allowance to help put on the slipper.

-Stitch the bias tape onto the slipper with a straight stitch to hold it.
+Sew the bias tape onto the slipper with a straight stitch to hold it in place.
 Stitch a line at each end and a line of stitches in the middle of the bias tape.
 Stop each seam when you reach the already placed bias tape.

-Finally, make a straight stitch parallel to the edge of the slipper at the tongue to secure it well.
+Finally, sew a straight stitch parallel to the edge of the slipper at the tongue to secure it well.

-Place the slipper top right sides together on its sole, try as best as possible to ease the fullness all around the edges.
+Place the slipper top right sides together on its sole, trying as best as possible to ease the fullness all around the edges.
 Stitch the edges at 0.8cm.

 Generously trim the inside of the slipper